-Alternatively referred to as IEEE-1394, FireWire is a digital bus with a bandwidth of 400-800 Mbps.
-It can handle up to 63 units on the same bus, and is hot swappable.
+Alternatively called IEEE-1394, FireWire is a digital bus with a bandwidth of 400-800 Mbps and higher.
+It can handle up to 63 units on the same bus, is hot swappable, and supports PnP (plug and play) devices.
 It was first developed by Apple in 1995.

-Users more familiar with USB can consider FireWire similar to USB, as they has many similarities.
-Like USB, FireWire has dozens of different devices such as removable drives and cameras.
+Users more familiar with USB (universal serial bus) can consider FireWire similar to USB, as they have some similarities.
+Like USB, FireWire has several devices, such as removable drives and cameras.